joycetio/Flashcard-Generator/README.md

 # HW-Flashcard-Generator

+## Description on how to use the app:
+Choose whether you want to use a basic type of flashcard or a cloze type of flashcard by typing "basic" or "cloze" in your CLI.

 ## Overview:
 In this week's assignment, you will create the backend for a basic flashcard application.
 The backend will essentially constitute an API that allows users to create two types of flashcards.